Navigating Range Disadvantage as the 3-Bettor

 - On range disadvantageous flops, the best play for your unmade hands without backdoor potential is usually to simply check-fold the flop.

 Thanks for reading this article!
 I hope you’ve learned some takeaways that you can incorporate into your game.
 Flop strategy is broad and complex, and there’s often a lot of mixing, so it’s important to understand your strategy from a broader perspective.
-In this study, understanding how to construct our flop c-bet strategy and knowing that K♠Q♠ and K♣6♣ are both better bluffs than K♣Q♣ clubs are key learning points that can be applied to many other similar situations.
+In this study, understanding how to construct our flop c-bet strategy and knowing that K♠Q♠ and K♣6♣ are both better bluffs than K♣Q♣ are key learning points that can be applied to many other similar situations.